 Things to Consider when Dividing a Business During Divorce

-Solana Beach, CA – When it comes to finances and divorce, there’s often no ideal outcome for both parties.
+Carlsbad, CA – When it comes to finances and divorce, there’s often no ideal outcome for both parties.
 If you and your spouse owned a business together, things can get even trickier.
 San Marcos Family Attorney John Griffith notes, “It can be very difficult to ensure a fair division of property, especially if you’re also splitting a business apart.”

 To begin the process of finding out who gets what during the divorce, as far as your business is concerned, a few things must be determined.
 First among these is what type of property your business is considered.

 What Type of Property Is Your Business Considered?

 Under California law, there are three types of property during a divorce: community, quasi-community, and separate.
 (There is even another type, termed “commingling,” which is a combination of community and separate property.)
 When severing personal and professional ties from your ex, it’s best to consult with an experienced divorce lawyer, as each case is complex and unique.

 Says Griffith, “When you’re dividing assets between your spouse, there can be a lot of grey area that gets tricky during the divorce proceedings.”

 It’s common for courts to calculate the contribution percentage of each spouse to determine the appropriate allocation of assets.

 To decide whether your business is considered community or separate, the following factors will be considered: